EthanTPainter/Github-Slack-PR-Bot/README.md

 Other dev, qa, or prod teams should be able to create or update PR's to the same repository without sending these updates to the teams that don't require them.

-In other words, we only want to alert one team about their team's activities.
-If a dev team makes a PR, that team should be the only team or people notified.
+In other words, we only want to alert a team about their team's activities.
+If a dev team makes a PR, that team should be the only team notified.
+This confines information specific to teams and allows them to operate without flooding

-Notifiying the prod or qa teams about dev PR's takes away from engineer productivity.
-To go even deeper with multiple dev teams, you also want to specify what each dev team is seeing alerts for.
-For instance, a dev team only wants to see PR's related to their team's sprint and tasks.
-A dev team shouldn't see updates or alerts about another team's PR's since
+## Basic Structure

+This application is built on a core concept: teams are small enough to have two designated roles: *leads* and *members*.

+### Leads

+### Members

+Also referred to as *peers*.

 ## Adding or Modifying User Groups

-We want to be able to define user-groups so we can specify multiple lead developers, and multiple dev team members so we can clarify who is commenting, approving, and merging PRs specific to the team they are included in.

-These user groups should specify team related material including, but not limited to: slack user names, github user names, Slack team chat names, etc.

-This will take some time to configure and make meaningful in the long run.
+See config file(json/src/json.ts)

 ## Functionality